jthump100/Used-Cars/README.md

 We use the CRISP-DM framework as a basis for analysis of the factors driving used car prices.

-Summary of findings: The results of our findings demonstrate that model, age, and a bit less importantly, number of miles on a car's odometer, are key ingredients in determining a used car price.
+Summary of findings: The results of our findings demonstrate that model, age ("year"), and a bit less importantly, number of miles on a car's odometer, are key ingredients in determining a used car price.
 More specifically, the best models can be as much as $22k more valuable than the worse models.
 A new car with very little usage can be worth as much as $30k more than an older car, with more variance at higher prices.

 There are other important factors.
 The secondary factors that we recommend used car dealers consider when evaluating inventory are: # of cylinders, condition of the car and whether "4wd" is there.
 This is the high level summary, but we break it down in depth for our used car dealer clients.